cbrandolino/log/books.md

 ## Feabruary 2021

+- The Omnivore's Dilemma, Michael Pollan, 4.5
-- The Pursuit of Oblivion, Richard Davenport-Hines, 4.5
+- The Pursuit of Oblivion, Richard Davenport-Hines, 4

 ## January 2021